memgraph/docs/mage/query-modules/cpp/util_module.md

 #### Usage:

-NOTE: Hash provided in this documentation will be different from user's hash for same input, unless the node has the same ID, because `Node.ToString()` uses node's id in string formation, so different ID's equal different strings, hence, different hashes.
+NOTE: The hash provided in this documentation will be different from the user's hash for the same input unless the node has the same ID because `Node.ToString()` uses the node's ID in string formation, so different IDs equal different strings, hence, different hashes.

 ```cypher
 CREATE (d:Dog);